 “Sorry.
-I’m not too keen on multiple people approaching me at once looking interested,” Peter said.
+I’m not too keen on people approaching me looking interested,” Peter said.
 He offered no further explanation.

 “Um, ok,” said Alex.
 “We’re not going to steal your lunch.
 Just curious what an illiterate kid from an orphanage is doing with a letter.”
 Alex pointed to Peter’s pocket.

 “Probably the same thing as a stupid kid with an empty sack of momma’s cookies at boot camp,” Peter fired back, looking at the torn, empty package in Alex’s hand.
 “Feeling frustrated.”

 Alex paused for a moment, weighing in the insult, then laughed.